 Carolina Collaborative for Resilience

-As a Resilience Coach, you will be expected to affirm the race, culture, and identity of all students seeking support.
-Resilience Coaches will provide a safe space for students to share their stories and will serve as a “bridge” between students and critical campus support units (Office of Dean of Students, CAPS, CHS, Student Wellness, etc.).
+Resilience Coaches are expected to affirm the race, culture, and identity of all students seeking support.
+Resilience Coaches provide a safe space for students to share their stories and serve as a “bridge” between students and critical campus support units (Office of Dean of Students, CAPS, CHS, Student Wellness, etc.).

-Resilience Coaches will receive training related to basic mental health assessment, key academic and financial aid policies, and navigating campus and community support resources.
-The Carolina Collaborative for Resilience will be led by Jessica Lambert Ward, MSW with support from and in partnership with the Office of the Executive Vice Chancellor and Provost, the University Office for Diversity and Inclusion, the Office of Undergraduate Admissions, and the College of Arts & Sciences.
+In addition, Resilience Coaches completed training to help them support students dealing with a wide range of identity-based issues.
+The Carolina Collaborative for Resilience is led by Jessica Lambert Ward, MSW with support from and in partnership with the Office of the Executive Vice Chancellor and Provost, the University Office for Diversity and Inclusion, the Office of Undergraduate Admissions, and the College of Arts & Sciences.
+Resilience Coaches are appointed for a one-year term.

 Please direct questions to firstname.lastname@example.org.